-The sale of stock by Mr. Armand Marciano, a former director and executive officer of Guess? who currently owns approximately 10% of our common stock, may lower the value of our common stock and if coupled with future sales by Messrs.
-Paul and/or Maurice Marciano, may increase the likelihood of a change in control.
+The sale of stock by Maurice Marciano and Paul Marciano, both directors, Co-Chairmen and Co-Chief Executive Officers of Guess? who currently own approximately 67.9% of our common stock, may lower the value of our common stock and, if coupled with future sales by Paul and/or Maurice Marciano, may increase the likelihood of a change in control.

-Mr. Armand Marciano, a former director and executive officer of Guess?, may sell some or all of his shares of our common stock covered under this prospectus.
-Mr. Marciano currently owns approximately 10% of our common stock.
-He served as our Senior Executive Vice President until April 2003 and was a member of our board of directors until December 2001.
-The sale of substantial amounts of his stock in the public market, or the belief that these sales may occur, could reduce the market price of our stock.
+Pursuant to this prospectus, Messrs.
+Maurice and Paul Marciano, both directors, Co-Chairmen and Co-Chief Executive Officers of Guess?, may sell some of their shares of our common stock.
+Maurice Marciano currently beneficially owns approximately 38.3% of our common stock and Paul Marciano currently beneficially owns approximately 29.6% of our common stock.
+Assuming that Maurice and Paul Marciano had sold, as of January 9, 2004, all of the shares available for sale under this prospectus, they would nonetheless have continued to beneficially own 54.9% of the outstanding shares of our common stock as of such date.
+Both Messrs.
+Marciano are members of our board of directors.
+The sale of substantial amounts of their stock in the public market, or the belief that these sales may occur, could reduce the market price of our stock.